Wandestes/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value - used
-  - identifier
+  - identifier - used
-  - variable
-  - constant
+  - constant - explained
-  - scalar
+  - scalar - heard
-  - literal
+  - literal - heard
-  - expression
+  - expression - used
-  - heap
+  - heap - heard
-  - function
+  - function - used
-  - procedure
+  - procedure - heard
-  - method
+  - method - heard
-  - class
+  - class - known
-  - prototype
+  - prototype - heard
-  - event
+  - event - heard
-  - type
+  - type - used
-  - primitive types
+  - primitive types - used
-  - reference types
+  - reference types - heard
-  - flag
+  - flag - used
-  - lexical scope
+  - lexical scope - used
-  - code block
+  - code block - heard
-  - conditions
+  - conditions - used
-  - loops
+  - loops - used
-  - assignment
+  - assignment - used
-  - regular expression
+  - regular expression - heard
-  - interface
+  - interface - heard
-  - contract
+  - contract - heard
-  - module
+  - module -heard
-  - call stack
+  - call stack - heard
 - Functions
-  - signature
+  - signature - heard
-  - argument
+  - argument - used
-  - parameter
+  - parameter -used
-  - pure function
+  - pure function - used
-  - lambda expression
+  - lambda expression - used
-  - side effects
+  - side effects - used
   - closure
   - partial application
   - curry
-  - higher order
+  - higher order - used
-  - recursion
+  - recursion - heard
-  - callback
+  - callback - used
   - listener
-  - compose
+  - compose - used
   - pipe
-  - memoize
+  - memoize - heard
   - wrapper
   - functor
   - monad
   - monoid
-  - generator
+  - generator -used
   - coroutine
 - Data structures
-  - array
+  - array - used
-  - structure
+  - structure - used
   - record
-  - enum
+  - enum - used
-  - instance
+  - instance - used
-  - object
+  - object - used
-  - class
+  - class -used
-  - collection
+  - collection -used
-  - set
+  - set - used
-  - hash table
+  - hash table - heard
   - linked list
   - doubly list
   - unrolled list
   - circular list
-  - queue
+  - queue - used
   - stack
   - deque
   - tree